Sequential parameter estimation for the calibration of complex models

 Logical.
 Should a numerically differentiated Hessian matrix be returned?
 Currently not implemented.

+.
 The default value is 1.
-A value greater than 1 is only useful for stochastic
+A value greater than 1 is only useful for stochastic functions.- parallel

 Logical.
 Use parallel computation numerical of gradient?